dwilkie/carrierwave_direct/README.md

 ## Contributing to CarrierWaveDirect

 Pull requests are very welcome.
 Before submitting a pull request, please make sure that your changes are well tested.
+Pull requests without tests *will not* be accepted.

     gem install bundler
     bundle install